lagossapp/lagoss/packages/integrations/astro/README.md

 ## Astro

-This package is an integration for [Astro](https://astro.build), that allows to build and deploy Astro with SSR and prerendering to Lagon.
+This package is an integration for [Astro](https://astro.build), that allows to build and deploy Astro with SSR and prerendering to Lagoss.

 [Example](/examples/astro) - [Documentation](https://docs.lagon.app/examples#astro)